 Texas A&M University offers a DPD program that provides core knowledge for RDNs (KRDN).
 Upon completion of the DPD program, those who complete the DPD program (undergraduates and post-graduates) receive a verification statement, which is required for entry into a DI.
-Post-graduate supervised practice in a DI is required for RDN eligibility.
-The following represents the current and future (after January 1, 2024) Texas A&M University DPD program pathway to becoming a RDN:
+A graduate degree and post-graduate supervised practice in a DI is required for RDN eligibility.
+The following represents the Texas A&M University DPD program pathway to becoming a RDN:

+Texas A&M University DPD Pathway (effective January 1, 2024) to Become a RDN

+Undergraduate students and post-graduates must:

-Cı urrent DPD Pathway (through December 2023) to Become a RDN Future DPD Pathway (after January 1, 2024) to Become a RDN E Jndergraduates complete the DPD Track with a 3S or post-graduates complete all DPD coursework and meet all core KRDN competencies 1.
-Undergraduates complete the DPD Track with a BS or post-graduates complete all DPD coursework and meet all core KRDN competencies Receive a verification statement from Texas A&M Jniversity DPD Program 2.
-Receive a verification statement from Texas A&M University DPD Program Apply, enter, and complete an ACEND-accredited program.
-3. Apply, enter, and complete an ACEND-accredited DI Program 4.
-1 Take the National Examination for RDNs 4.
-5. Complete a graduate program (completion of the DI and graduate program can be concurrent Take the National Examination for RDNs
+- 1. Complete the DPD Track with a BS or complete all DPD coursework and meet all core KRDN competencies - 2.
+Receive a verification statement from Texas A&M University DPD Program - 3.
+Complete a graduate program - 4.
+Complete an ACEND-accredited supervised practice (DI) Program - a.
+Note: Completion of a graduate program and DI can be concurrent - 5.
+Take the National Examination for RDNs